ludocode/onramp/docs/virtual-machine.md

 - argument in r0: address of a null-terminated string containing the path of the file for which to change the executable flag
 - return value in r0: 0 on success or an error code

 Sets whether the file at the given path is executable in the host environment.

 Only two values are supported for mode:

 - 493 (0o755) -- The file is executable
 - 420 (0o644) -- The file is not executable

+Passing any other value for mode is undefined behaviour.
+(The VM may consider only the 7th least-significant bit as the executable flag.
+In other words, a bitwise *and* of the mode with 0o100 (256) yields the executable flag.)

-This is just used for better integration of wrapped binaries into the host system.
+This is only used for better integration of executables into the host system.
+Some operating systems require that files be marked executable before they can be executed.
+On such systems, programs that produce wrapped executables (like the Onramp compiler) and programs that produce native executables (like a compiler compiled by Onramp) can use `chmod` to mark their output executable.

-This system call is optional (not all filesystems support an executable flag.)
-This should only be implemented if the VM can do something meaningful with it.
+This system call is optional.
+Some filesystems do not support an executable flag, and some operating systems do not require such a flag to execute programs.
+This syscall should only be implemented if the VM can do something meaningful with it.
+(In particular, it should be implemented on POSIX systems and it should not be implemented on Windows.)

-If the given path is a directory, or if the VM does not have permission to modify it, this returns `ERROR_UNSUPPORTED` or `ERROR_GENERIC`.
+If the VM does not have permission to modify the file, this returns `ERROR_UNSUPPORTED` or `ERROR_GENERIC`.

 If the given path does not exist, this returns `ERROR_NO_SUCH_PATH` or `ERROR_GENERIC`.

-If the storage device malfunctions or the filesystem is corrupted, `ERROR_IO` or `ERROR_GENERIC` is returned.
+If the storage device malfunctions or the filesystem is corrupted, this returns `ERROR_IO` or `ERROR_GENERIC`.

 If some other error occurs, this returns `ERROR_GENERIC`.

+If the given path is a directory, the behaviour is undefined.
+(In POSIX, the execute bit permits searching directories.
+This behaviour is not supported in Onramp.
+The libc will try to prevent attempts to use `chmod` on directories.)